GeoscienceAustralia/ga_sar_workflow/insar/docs/DatabaseIndexing.md

         --log-pathname <output-json-log-filename>
 ```

-Note: the run time can be quite long depending on how many yaml files there are.
+Note: the run time can be quite long depending (over an hour) on how many yaml files there are.